beeeestumbrella/cv/README.md

 <br><br>

 **International Fund for Animal Welfare (IFAW)** - Remote _(June 2022 - December 2022)_<br>
-- **Position:** Wildlife Policy and Analayis Intern in U.S. Campaign Team<br>
+- **Position:** Wildlife Policy and Analysis Intern in U.S. Campaign Team<br>
 - **Duties:**
   - Prepared literature review on peer-review articles which investigate the interdependence of wildlife conservation and climate change mitigation as well as adaptation for a report about this topic that will be published by IFAW in the near future
-  - Drafted the public comment submitted to the Federal Register, representing IFAW to comment on the U.S. Fish and Wildlife Serivce’s proposed rule on experimental population designation (FWS-HQ-ES-2021-0033)
+  - Drafted the public comment submitted to the Federal Register, representing IFAW to comment on the U.S. Fish and Wildlife Service's proposed rule on experimental population designation (FWS-HQ-ES-2021-0033)
-  - Conducted research on the impact of predation on livestock industry and the effectiveness of lethal predator controls in preparation for the testimony that IFAW submitted to the House Committee on Natural Resources in support of the passage of Canyon’s Law (H.R.
+  - Conducted research on the impact of predation on the livestock industry and the effectiveness of lethal predator controls in preparation for the testimony that IFAW submitted to the House Committee on Natural Resources in support of the passage of Canyon’s Law (H.R.
 4951)
   - Prepared presentation materials on topics relevant to ESG (Environmental, social, and corporate governance) investing and green finance and investigated examples of green finance behaviors by institutions
 <br><br>

-**Water and Climate Policy Lab, University of Michigan** - Ann Arbor, MI _(Janurary 2022 - June 2022)_<br>
+**Water and Climate Policy Lab, University of Michigan** - Ann Arbor, MI _(January 2022 - June 2022)_<br>
 - **Position:** Graduate Research Assistant<br>
 - **Duties:**
-  - **Co-authored a Urban Climate Change Policy and Politics chapter in _Handbook of Urban Politics and Policy_**, edited by Ronald K. Vogel (Toronto Metropolitan University) with [Dr. Sara Hughes](https://scholar.google.com/citations?user=xCm8WwEAAAAJ&hl=en), offering overview of urban climate change policy and politics scholarship and how it has developed over the last 30 years, discussing important challenges faces going forward, and concluding areas of research that are well positioned to strengthen urban climate policy scholarship and practice **(soon to be published)**
+  - **Co-authored an Urban Climate Change Policy and Politics chapter in _Handbook of Urban Politics and Policy_**, edited by Ronald K. Vogel (Toronto Metropolitan University) with [Dr. Sara Hughes](https://scholar.google.com/citations?user=xCm8WwEAAAAJ&hl=en), offering an overview of urban climate change policy and political scholarship and how it has developed over the last 30 years, discussing important challenges faces going forward and concluding areas of research that are well positioned to strengthen urban climate policy scholarship and practice **(soon to be published)**
 <br><br>

 **Gerald R. Ford School of Public Policy, University of Michigan** - Ann Arbor, MI _(September 2021 - December 2021)_<br>